 “Wait, you weren’t going to shoot her?”
 Liam asks me.

 “Did Principal Matthews know that?”
-Aaron asks.
+Aaron asks looking just as confused as the others.
 I let out a frustrated sigh letting them know how much I’m enjoying this interrogation of theirs.

 “None of your business!
 Now if you’ll excuse us, my mom is waiting outside.”
 I push my way past them with Vivianne and Rianne in tow.
 I glance back and can see confusion and anger on their faces, especially Romeo’s.